 What Is Oral Thrush?

-Oral thrush is caused by an overgrowth of candida albicans in the lining of the mouth.
-It is perfectly normal for the fungus candida to live in the mouth and in normal amounts, it remains harmless.
+An overgrowth of the yeast Candida albicans in the lining of the mouth causes thrush.
+It is perfectly normal for the fungus candida to live in the mouth and, in normal amounts, it remains harmless.
 However, when it accumulates, it can spread to the roof of the mouth, gums, tonsils and back of the throat — creating symptoms such as creamy white lesions, redness and even bleeding.
 If left untreated, oral thrush will weaken the immune system and allow more serious diseases to take hold (1).

 Oral thrush is communicable, meaning it can be passed from one person to another.
 Newborns can get thrush during birth, children can get it from sharing toys with other children, and adults can pass it back and forth through the saliva.